 The total radiation dose conferred to patients by the majority of radiopharmaceuticals used in diagnostic nuclear medicine studies is no more than what is conferred during routine chest x-rays or CT exams.
-There are legitimate concerns about possible cancer induction even by low levels of radiation exposure from cumulative medical imaging examinations, but this risk is accepted to be quite small in contrast to the expected benefit derived from a medically needed diagnostic imaging study.
+There are legitimate concerns about possible cancer induction even by low levels of radiation exposure from medical imaging examinations, but this risk is accepted to be quite small in contrast to the expected benefit derived from a medically needed diagnostic imaging study.

-Like radiologists, nuclear medicine physicians are strongly committed to keeping radiation exposure to patients as low as possible, giving the least amount of radiotracer needed to provide a diagnostically useful examination.
+Like radiologists, nuclear medicine physicians are strongly committed to keeping radiation exposure of every patients referred for a nuclear medicine study as low as possible, giving the least amount of radiotracer needed to provide a diagnostically useful examination.